-Our hospital is participating in a Quality Improvement Plan in an effort to enhance our care.
-You may be contacted 30 days following your surgery by our representative, Saima Basit.
-She will ask you questions regarding the care you received in the hospital and your health condition after discharge.
+Our hospital is participating in a Quality Improvement Plan in an effort to enhance our care at Pembroke Regional Hospital.
+You may be contacted 30 days following your surgery by our representative.
+They will ask you questions regarding the care you received in the hospital and your health condition after discharge.